OPENDAP/loaddap/OSX_Resources/ReadMe.txt

 Updated for version 3.6.0

 ** Linux RPM USERS

+You will need to add the RPMs using the --nodeps switch (rpm -Uvh --nodeps *.rpm) because the Matlab libraries that are dependencies are not in theRPM database.

 If you're reading this after installing using theLinux RPM, loaddap installsinto /usr/bin from the RPM and that's the only directory you need to add toyour matlabpath (because the help files go there as well; we install them ina bin directory because automake wants to put the scripts there and becauseit makes for a simpler configuration in Matlab).